marmelab/coPostgresQuery/README.md

 removeOne({ table, primaryKey, returnCols })(identitfier);
 ```

-Creates a query to delete one entity.
+Creates a query to delete one row.

 #### Configuration